Quantitative-Conservation-Lab/Sorel_etal_mgmt_modeling/README.md

 **ipm_fit_non_centered_4\_13_hatch_scen.Rdata** The TMB integrated population model object.
 This is used to conducted the population projections using posterior samples of parameters, simulated environmental variables, and random draws of random effects of year.\

 **list_of_draws.rda** This file contains posterior samples from the integrated population model.

 **list_of_sims_8\_11_22.Rdata** Raw results of population projection simulations under alternative management strategies.
-This file is too big for GitHub but is available for download on [Zenodo]([Zenodo](https://zenodo.org/records/10526151)).
-The 'PVA-preliminary-results-scenarios.Rmd' file has code (line 477) to download the file from Zenodo into the correct place in the file directory. \
+This file is too big for GitHub but is available for download on [Zenodo](https://zenodo.org/records/10526151).
+The 'PVA-preliminary-results-scenarios.Rmd' file has code (line 477) to download the file from Zenodo into the correct place in the file directory.\

 **summarized_sims_01_17_24.Rdata** Processed and summarized results of population projection simulations.\